Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: Applicability of the Nielsen-Ninomiya theorem

 The previous section suggests the following conjectural physical picture.
 In an SMG phase of a local reduced model, propagator zeros are likely to be kinematical singularities.
 They arise because the gapped mirror components of the elementary fermion fields combine with opposite-chirality bound states to form massive Dirac fermions.
 As a result, using the elementary fermion fields only as the set of interpolating fields effectively projects onto a single chirality of these massive Dirac fermions, and the projection generates the propagator zeros.
 The addition of the bound-state composite fields to the set of interpolating fields then provides us with a complete set, with two-point functions that are free of propagator zeros while their primary singularities are in one-to-one correspondence with the massless fermion asymptotic states.

 In this section we present a new proof of the generalized no-go theorem \cite{NNYSPRL,NNYSlong}, making certain assumptions about the field content and the hamiltonian of the reduced model.
-These assumptions apply in particular to the \ZZWY\ model.
 With these assumptions, the theorem is valid in both $d=1$ and $d=3$ spatial dimensions, and the basic framework applies anywhere in the phase diagram of a given reduced model.
 However, as we discuss later on, some important elements depend on the properties of the SMG phase in question, and, more generally, on whether we are in two or four dimensions.

 We assume that a complete set of fermion interpolating fields has been constructed at the point in the phase diagram under consideration.
 We will use the notation $\J_a$, with $a$ as a generic index, for all the interpolating fields that belong to this complete set, both elementary and composite.
 For reasons that will become clear in the proof of analyticity, it is advantageous to consider the {\em retarded} and {\em advanced} two-point functions (and not the {\em time-ordered} functions common in the path-integral framework).
 The retarded anti-commutator is defined by